 - Chick lit: If you're designing a chick lit cover you want something with a touch of humor.
 Often these are drawings and feature quirky writing and often a mishap.

 - Romance: A cover for romance would likely be a couple in a romantic scene or interesting background.
 Don't limit yourself to a heterosexual white couple, as same-sex couples and people of color all are subjects of books.
 Erotica also is a popular genre but be forewarned, it can't be too explicit otherwise, Amazon might not allow it.
 Although the book might fall into that category, the cover should allude to it, but not slap you in the face.
 I recently had a submitted cover rejected because it showed butt cheeks.

 - Inspirational: An inspirational book cover might show sunlight breaking through a darkened sky.
 Also, someone blowing a dandelion seed into the wind.
-Something which shows openness and hope.
+Something which shows openness and hope or conquering adversity.

 - Sci-Fi: For science fiction, let your mind go wild.
 Planets, spaceships, and aliens feature heavily but don't limit yourself to just those.
 Imagine life on another planet, what would it look like?

 - Fantasy: Much like the sci-fi covers, creating a cover for fantasy novels opens up possibilities for your imagination to explore more unusual covers.
 Pixies, unicorns, and dragons are not the only fantasy stories available what other fantastic imagery can you think of?